Barcelona transfer news: Malcom seals €45m move to Zenit | Goal.com

 As a result Barca took the decision to let Malcom leave this window in search of regular first-team football.

-Premier League side Everton and Bundesliga outfit Borussia Dortmund were also believed to be interest in Malcom but Zenit have won the race for the former Corinthians youngster.
+Premier League side Everton and Bundesliga outfit Borussia Dortmund were also believed to be interested in Malcom but Zenit have won the race.

+Malcom began his career at Corinthians in his native Brazil in 2014 before joining Bordeaux in two years later.

+He scored 23 goals in 96 appearances across all competitions for the Ligue 1 side before his move to the Camp Nou last summer.